Social Security Changes to Benefits and Taxes for 2017, what you need to know now.

 These are not earth shattering changes, but a few bucks a month compounded out over 30 or 40 years of retirement can make a big difference.
 I know I’ve been behind people at the grocery store scrounging the last few pennies to pay for their necessities.
 Make sure you are including Social Security, Medicare and Long Term Care as part of your comprehensive financial plan.
 Don’t be afraid to ask your trusted Fiduciary Certified Financial Planner what these change mean for you and your march towards financial independence.

-DAVID RAE, CFP®, AIF® is a Los Angeles-based financial planner with Trilogy Financial Services, a regular contributor to Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based fiduciary financial planner with DRM Wealth Management, a regular contributor to Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances.
 He helps smart people across the USA get on track for their financial goals.
 For more information visit his website www.davidraefp.com

 You may also like this Social Security Video: